Rugby-COVID blow leaves Lions tour of South Africa in balance | Sports-Games

 On Tuesday, the Lions’ scheduled weekend match against the Bulls in Pretoria was called off after the Currie Cup champions reported four cases in their ranks.
 Close contact meant the entire Bulls squad went into self-isolation, leaving them unable to field a team on Saturday.

 South Africa were scheduled to meet Georgia in their second test at Ellis Park on Friday as a warm-up for the Lions series.
 However, that was cancelled after Georgia also reported six cases in their ranks.
 South Africa went into a severe lockdown on June 28 - the eve of the Lions' arrival - as COVID-19 infections spiked.
-Last Saturday, the country had a daily record of 26,000 fresh cases.
-(Writing by Mark Gleeson; Editing by Kevin Liffey, Christian Radnedge and Andrew Cawthorne)
+Last Saturday, the country had a daily record of 26,000 new cases.
+(Writing by Mark Gleeson; Editing by Andrew Cawthorne and Ed Osmond)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)